As an Amazon Associate, I earn from qualifying purchases

 Vegetable oil is a good choice for searing steaks because it has a high smoke point of around 400-450°F. This means that it can withstand high heat without burning or smoking.
 This makes it ideal for cooking at high temperatures.
-Vegetable oil is also a healthy choice because it is low in saturated fat and high in unsaturated fat.
+Vegetable oil is also a healthy choice because it is low in saturated fat but high in unsaturated fat.
 This type of fat is considered to be heart-healthy.

 To get the best brands of oil for searing steaks, check out this article- Best oil for Searing Steak | Top 5

 There are so many reasons to use oil for searing steaks.
-You prefer either the t-bone or rib-eye steak, either the rare, medium-rare, medium, medium-well, or well-cooked whatever; searing is a crucial step for cooking delicious, tender, and juicy steaks.
+You prefer either the t-bone or rib-eye steak, rare, medium-rare, medium, medium-well, or well-cooked whatever; searing is a crucial step for cooking delicious, tender, and juicy steaks.

 The main reasons for using oil for searing steaks are –

-To prevent the steak from sticking to the pan.
+To prevent the steak from sticking to the pan: